Be-Secure/bes-schema/docs/index.md

 These unified format means that vulnerability databases, open source users, and security researchers can easily share tooling and consume vulnerabilities across all of open source.
 This means a more complete view of vulnerabilities in open source for everyone, as well as faster detection and remediation times resulting from easier automation.

-Key Be-Secure assets these schema definitions cater to are as below.
+Be-Secure Eco System Entities are.
 - Open source projects of interest(OSSPoI)
 - Open source vulnerabilities of interest( OSSVoI)
 - Open source models of Interest (OSMoI)

-Key tooling Be-Secure offers..
 - BeS Environments
 - BeS Playbooks
 - BeS Assessments
 - BeS Exploit & Attack Simuation (EAS)
 - BeSLabs

-# Schema Definitions
+# Schema Definitions for BeS Eco System entities.
 - Open Source Software Projects of Interest (OSSPoI)
 - Open Source Software Vulnerabilities of Interest (OSSVoI)
 - Open Source Models of Interest (OSMoI)